-Lovers of fine wine and cuisine are in for a real treat: this four-day rail extravaganza from Zaragoza to Leon takes in both the legendary vineyards of Rioja and Ribera Del Duero, Spain’s greatest red wine regions.
-You’ll be traveling in supreme comfort and style aboard the Al Andalus, one of Spain’s finest trains and a so called; “Palace on wheels.”
-The carriages were actually built in France for use by the British Royal family when traveling between Calais and the Cote d’Azur.
+Lovers of fine wine and cuisine are in for a real treat.
+This four-day rail extravaganza from Zaragoza to Leon takes in both the legendary vineyards of Rioja and Ribera Del Duero, Spain’s greatest red wine regions.
+You’ll be traveling in supreme comfort and style aboard the Al Andalus, one of Spain’s most elegant trains and a so-called; “Palace on wheels.”
+The carriages were built in France for use by the British Royal family when traveling between Calais and the Cote d’Azur.
 These original Belle Epoque elements have been retained to offer passengers unrivaled levels of opulence and attention to detail; the finest suites rival the best hotels in Spain.

 The train departs from Zaragoza and travels deep into the Aragon province, on its way to Logrono in the Rioja region, your first port of call.
-Stretching almost half the length of Spain, Aragon takes in a wide variety of spectacular scenery, including Rioja’s river Ebro, the Pyrenees and the great plains of Spain’s interior.
-On your first night settle into your luxury suite and prepare for a gastronomic feast at dinner.
-You may well be offered a rare vintage of some of Rioja’s finest wines, including Roda, Finca Allende or perhaps Remirez de Ganuza.
-Relax, enjoy your first delicious meal on-board and retire to the salon bar for some cocktails.
+Stretching almost half the length of Spain, Aragon takes in a wide variety of spectacular scenery, including Rioja’s river, the Ebro, the Pyrenees, and the vast plains of Spain’s interior.
+On your first night, settle into your luxury suite and prepare for a gastronomic feast at dinner.
+You may well be offered a rare vintage of some of Rioja’s finest wines, including Roda, Finca Allende, or perhaps Remirez de Ganuza.
+Relax, enjoy your first delicious meal on-board, and retire to the salon bar for some cocktails.

 Rise and shine, you’ve arrived in Logrono, capital of the beautiful Rioja wine region.
-Fine wines have been made in this venerable region for centuries; Riojan wines are included in the oldest appellation in Spain and were officially recognized in 1926.
-Today, both the wines and the region itself are a magnet for wine lovers, which, as any visitor can testify, is of little surprise.
-Few of us would argue with the unspoiled countryside and mountain scenery, a proud and dynamic gastronomic tradition, ancient villages, a surfeit of culture and, of course, delicious Rioja.
+Fine wines have been made in this venerable region for centuries; Riojan wines are included in Spain’s oldest appellation and were officially recognized in 1926.
+Today, both the wines and the region itself are a magnet for wine lovers, which is of little surprise as any visitor can testify.
+Few of us would argue with the unspoiled countryside and mountain scenery, a proud and dynamic gastronomic tradition, ancient villages, a surfeit of culture, and, of course, delicious Rioja.

-After a leisurely breakfast, you’ll have time to explore Logrono and it’s many delightful narrow streets and tapas bars.
-The administrative and commercial center of Rioja is situated on the banks of the River Ebro, and it is, without doubt, the most interesting and modern town in Rioja, albeit parts of the city are ancient in origin and contain a healthy concentration of bars and restaurants.
-Shopaholics are going to love the center’s wide boulevards, full of elegant shops while foodies will head straight toward the Calle Laurel.
+After a leisurely breakfast, you’ll have time to explore Logrono and its many delightful narrow streets and tapas bars.
+The administrative and commercial center of Rioja is situated on the banks of the River Ebro.
+Without a doubt, it is the most exciting and modern town in Rioja, albeit parts of the city are ancient in origin and contain a healthy concentration of bars and restaurants.
+Shopaholics are going to love the center’s wide boulevards, full of elegant shops, while foodies will head straight toward the Calle Laurel.
 The choices for an extended lunch are numerous, but we love El Cachetero, 3 Calle Laurel.
 It serves delicious, regional cooking in a family-run, cozy restaurant.
 The generous list of local vintages is another bonus.

 Medieval town Laguardia, La Rioja

 After a stroll around Valladolid and a superlative lunch, your train operator can help organize a visit to a nearby Bodega.
-For a memorable visit and tasting, we’d go for Abadia Retuerta, which is considered one of the leading lights in the region.
+For a memorable visit and tasting, we’d go for Abadia Retuerta, which is considered one of the region’s leading lights.
 Their striking and modern winery is a sight to behold, the wines similarly unforgettable.
 After your visit, head back to Valladolid and relax back at the Al-Andalus – try and work up an appetite as another gastronomic feast awaits.
 Castille y Leon is known for its sucking pig and milk-fed lamb, ideal candidates for old Ribera wines.

 Your final journey takes you to Leon, another of the region’s splendid historic small cities.
-It served as the capital of the region in the Middle Ages and as such played a central role in the early years of the Reconquest.
-Apart from its magnificent Cathedral, the main draw is Leon’s picturesque old quarter around the Plaza Mayor and its numerous bars and cafes, most with inviting terraces.
+It served as the capital of the region in the Middle Ages and, as such, played a central role in the early years of the Reconquest.
+Apart from its magnificent Cathedral, Leon’s picturesque old quarter’s main draw around the Plaza Mayor and its numerous bars and cafes, most with inviting terraces.
 For a memorable final lunch, we’d head to Meson Leones del Racino de Oro.
 Enjoy traditional dishes in the atmospheric stables of a 17th-century inn.
 Specialties include game dishes, stews, and blood sausage!
 All paired with a great selection of local wines.
-Feast, sip Ribera del Duero and marvel at your unforgettable adventure through central Spain.
+Feast, sip Ribera del Duero, and marvel at your unforgettable adventure through central Spain.